semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 #### Description

-The `sem-service` script is a utility for starting, stopping and getting the status of background services based on Docker images hosted on Docker Hub.
+The `sem-service` script is a utility for starting, stopping and getting the status of background services based on Docker images hosted on [Docker Hub Library][dockerhub-lib].
 Started services will listen on 0.0.0.0 and their default port.
 The 0.0.0.0 IP address includes all available network interfaces.
 Essentially, you'll be using services as if they were natively installed